syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-PowerPoint-presentation.md

 ## Custom Document properties

-You can create and modify the custom document properties of a PowerPoint presentation with Essential Presentation library.
-The collection of custom document properties in a PowerPoint presentation is represented by **ICustomDocumentProperties** object.
+You can create and modify the custom document properties of a PowerPoint Presentation with Essential Presentation library.
+The collection of custom document properties in a PowerPoint Presentation is represented by **ICustomDocumentProperties** object.

 ### Adding Custom Document properties